johnrscott/rv0/rv32i/design.md

 ///
 /// This is a purely combinational ALU implementation.
 ///
-/// The operation depends on the 4-bit aluc as
+/// The operation depends on the 4-bit alu_op as
 /// follows:
 ///
 /// 0_000: r = a + b